babel-utils/babel-plugin-tester/README.md

 This is used to pass options into your plugin at transform time.
 If provided, the object will be [`lodash.mergeWith`][lodash.mergewith]'d with each [test object's `pluginOptions`][21]/[fixture's `pluginOptions`][22], with the latter taking precedence.
-Note that arrays will be concatenated during merging.
+Note that arrays will be concatenated and explicitly undefined values will unset previously defined values during merging.

 #### `preset`